Vicar: Catholic Church

 The Pope bears the title vicar of Christ (Latin: Vicarius Christi).

 In Catholic canon law, a vicar is the representative of any ecclesiastic entity.
 The Romans had used the term to describe officials subordinate to the praetorian prefects.
 In the early Christian churches, bishops likewise had their vicars, such as the archdeacons and archpriests, and also the rural priest, the curate who had the cure or care of all the souls outside the episcopal cities.
-The position of the Roman Catholic vicar as it evolved is sketched in the Catholic Encyclopedia, 1908.
+The position of the Roman Catholic vicar as it evolved is sketched in the Catholic Encyclopedia (1908).

 Vicars have various titles based on what role they are performing.
 An apostolic vicar is a bishop or priest who heads a missionary particular Church that is not yet ready to be a full diocese – he stands as the local representative of the Pope, in the Pope's role as bishop of all unorganized territories.
 A vicar capitular, who exercises authority in the place of the diocesan chapter, is a temporary ordinary of a diocese during a sede vacante period.

 Vicars exercise authority as the agents of the bishop of the diocese.
 Most vicars, however, have ordinary power, which means that their agency is not by virtue of a delegation but is established by law.
 Vicars general, episcopal vicars, and judicial vicars exercise vicarious ordinary power; they each exercise a portion of the power of the diocesan bishop (judicial for the judicial vicar, executive for the others) by virtue of their office and not by virtue of a mandate.

 A vicar forane, also known as an archpriest or dean, is a priest entrusted by the bishop with a certain degree of leadership in a territorial division of a diocese or a pastoral region known as a vicarate forane or a deanery.

 A parochial vicar is a priest assigned to a parish in addition to, and in collaboration with, the parish priest or rector.
 He exercises his ministry as an agent of the parish's pastor, who is termed parochus in Latin.

 Some papal legates are given the title Vicar of the Apostolic See.

 A vicar can be the priest of a "chapel of ease", a building within the parish which is not the parish church.
 Non-resident canons led also to the institution of vicars choral, each canon having his own vicar, who sat in his stall in his absence (see Cathedral).

 In Opus Dei, a regional vicar is a priest designated to fulfil responsibilities for an entire country or region, such as France or the United States.

+Within religious communities, the vicar is the secondary superior of the group, subject only to the Superior General, whether of an individual community or monastery, or of a wider jurisdiction, called, e.g., a Vicar Provincial.
+In these organizations, the office is filled by any member of the community, whether clergy or lay.